DABodr/ODR-Tools_Installer/README.md

 # RPIDAB_ODR
-Auto-install script of mmbtools for RPI
+Auto-install script of mmbtools for RPI on Jessie and Stretch distribution.

   * Install: